yellucs/micro-linux-cleaner/README.md

 # Tiny Linux Cleaner (TLC)
  At the flick of a switch this tiny script will update, upgrade, optimise and clean your Linux based PC!
- TLC will perform Linux apt fixes automatically.
-Use it to easily recover from a system crash.

 #### Requirments For Python Version
    * Python3